MoonRiyadh/eTextilePressureSensor/README.md

     -  Indicating the pressure level according to color coding: green(Low) to red(High)

 # The sensor
-We need a sensor that can measure the pressure or pressure sensitive.
+We need a sensor that can measure the pressure/force or pressure sensitive.
 I proposed smart e-Fabric, that can able to measure the pressure applied on it.
-To implement this type of intelligent clothes sensor, we need conductive and piezo resistive textile fabric.
+To implement this type of intelligent, clothe sensor, we need conductive and piezo resistive textile fabric.
 This type of clothes already available on the market.
 We need the following components are needed to make our pressure sensor.
 - Non-conductive fabric for outer layer.
 For the top layer, glue must be bottom face and the Bottom layer, glue must be up face.
 - Non-conductive thicker fabric for making the structure of the sensor and it must be non-elastic.
 - Conductive Fabric.
 It should not be elastic.